ChowChowSonic/smalanalysis-pysmali/README.md

 - `--exclude-lists, -e`: Files containing excluded class lists
 - `--include-lists, -i`: Files containing included class lists
 - `--no-innerclasses-split, -I`: Do not split metrics for inner/outer classes
-- `--use-pysmali`: Use the pysmali parser (faster and more reliable)

 **Output:**
 - Class and method counts for both versions